wzhenglab/AraC-2024/README.md

 `LLPS_long_IDR` contains the necessary files to run the simulation for IDR-only systems.

 Similarly, `LLPS_long_dimer` and `LLPS_long_lamnda` include the necessary files to run the simulations for IDR-AraC systems with tunable dimerization strenght and AraC hydrophobicity strenght respectively.

+`Flory-Huggins Model` contains the necessary files to run the numerical solution for Flory-Higgins Model.